Which country is cheaper, Spain or Belgium?

 Couples will find a longer list of romantic activities in Spain than Belgium.

-Spain is a great country for couples, as it has plenty to offer.
+Spain makes for a terrific place to visit as a couple.
 In addition to the historical centers of Madrid, Barcelona, Seville, and Valencia which contain plenty of romantic attractions, couples and honeymooners also love Majorca and Ibiza for it's epic beaches, the southern coast of Spain for the beach resorts, and Costa Brava for its charming small towns with fantastic cuisine.
 Honeymooners could stay in one spot for a week, or spend their entire trip touring the highlights.
 Or, if you're just looking for a quick weekend getaway, any of the major cities or smaller towns offers plenty of charming activities.
 Andalucía is a popular destination because it combines the beaches with historic towns, mountain retreats, and fantastic food.
 The Asturias region on the northern coast is popular for many of the same reasons.
 No matter where you visit, it's easy to combine all of the best features of Spain into one terrific and romantic trip.

 Marbella: The area has luxury resorts, nice beaches, water sports, golf, and water activities that are perfect for a honeymoon or a romantic weekend or a honeymoon.

-Spain is a great country to visit for backpackers.
+Many backpackers visit Spain.
 Affordable prices, easy transportation, and a wide array of budget accommodation make this country extremely popular for backpackers and budget travelers.
 Barcelona, Madrid, the costal cities, and small towns all have plenty of hostels, pensions, and guest houses.
 Barcelona is also known for its nightlife, attracting younger travelers on a budget, and plenty of places cater to them with low-cost accommodations with a party vibe.
 Also, a huge number of museums and cultural attractions have low-cost or free entry tickets, or provide discounts for anyone under 25.
 Affordable food is also found everywhere, whether at local restaurants, street vendors, or markets.
 Transportation is also easy, cheap, and efficient, and serves the entire country.
 Overall, prices in most spots in Spain tend to be a little more affordable than in the rest of Europe.

 Malaga: From an endless supply of hostels to plenty of opportunities to meet other backpackers, this is a very backpacker friendly area.

-For students, both Belgium and Spain are fairly comparable places to visit.
+For students, both Belgium and Spain are great places to visit.

 It's common for students to visit Belgium.
 With major universities attracting students from all over the world, along with an active nightlife and bar scene, as well as affordable travel options, this country is a pretty good place for students.
 You'll find hostels, affordable food, fun cafes, and cheap activities in Brussels, Antwerp, Ghent, and other cities.
 The largest university areas are found in Brussels, Leuven, Liege, Ghent, and Antwerp, so you might want to focus on these areas if you're visiting or are interested in studying abroad.